 HomeTrue North Blog

 There are numerous reasons why travelers want to spend time in the Canadian Rockies.
-The most popular of its five UNESCO-protected parks are Jasper and Banff National Parks.
+Of the five UNESCO-protected parks, the two most popular ones are Jasper and Banff.
 Jasper National Park is a massive wilderness area located in Alberta, Canada.
-It is the largest national park in the Canadian Rockies.
-This park is a truly unique place offering fantastic nature trails and scenic vistas.
+At 11,000 square kilometres, it is the largest national park in the Canadian Rockies.
+This park is a unique place with fantastic nature trails and scenic vistas.

-While summer is considered the best time to visit Jasper National Park, it is charming throughout the year.
+While summer is considered the best time to visit Jasper National Park, it is a charming place year-round.
 The travel experts at Canadian Train Vacations are here to discuss how you can enjoy each of Canada's stunning seasons in a setting that showcases them at their best.

 People hiking up a hill on a trail in Jasper, with view of mountains and river